blopker/superduper/README.md

 I'm sorry!
 Please start by making sure you have the newest app from the app store.
 After that, please submit the issue to https://github.com/blopker/superduper/issues.
 It helps to have a way I can reproduce the issue, with screenshots or video.
 Alternatively, you may have luck either clearing all the app's data or reinstalling it.

 ### What up with the bike names?
 The bike names are randomly generated from your bike's unique ID, to make it easier to read and differentiate between multiple bikes.
+You can change the name in the bike's Edit page after you connect to the bike for the first time.

 ### What are the supported devices?
 Right now the app requires Android 11+ and iOS 12+.